fxamacker/cbor/README.md

 These functions have signatures identical to encoding/json and they will likely never change even after major new releases:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `(*Encoder).Encode`, and `(*Decoder).Decode`.

+Exclusions from SemVer:
-Newly added API documented as "subject to change" are excluded from SemVer.
+- Newly added API documented as "subject to change".

-Newly added API in the master branch that has never been release tagged are excluded from SemVer.
+- Newly added API in the master branch that has never been release tagged.

-Bug fixes that change behavior (like returning error that was missed in prior versions) are excluded from SemVer as long as function parameters are unchanged.
+- Bug fixes that change behavior (e.g. return error that was missed in prior version) as long as function parameters are unchanged.

 ## Code of Conduct
 This project has adopted the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 Contact [faye.github@gmail.com](mailto:faye.github@gmail.com) with any questions or comments.